umbraco/UmbracoDocs/umbraco-workflow/configuration.md

 #### DateFormats

-An instance of `DateTimeSettings` allowing customisation of date string formats.
+An instance of `DateTimeSettings` allowing customization of date string formats.
 The `DateTimeSettings` class contains properties for long and short date and time strings, plus a long date variation with no minutes.

 #### Colors